-- C1 Provide on-site detention (OSD) with all dwelling houses (including alterations and additions), and all dual occupancies, where the proposed impervious area is greater than or equal to 70% of the total site area (impervious area includes roof, concrete driveways, concrete paths, paved and hard surface areas and swimming pools). - C2 OSD is not required when the proposed impervious area is less than 70% of the site.
-In this case the drainage system can be designed, without OSD, using gravity fed pipes and a silt arrestor pit, before the stormwater is discharged into the receiving system. - C3 Submit an OSD checklist (Appendix 1 Engineering Specifications) with the development application. - C4 Where a dual occupancy development is proposed on a site sloping away from the street frontage, and a gravity pipe system to the street cannot be used, provide a drainage easement through downstream property.
-Applicants must provide relevant documentation to demonstrate to Council why an alternative drainage method (such as a pump system) should be considered.
+- C1 Provide on-site detention (OSD) with all dwelling houses (including alterations and additions), and all dual occupancies, where the proposed impervious area is greater than or equal to 70% of the total site area (impervious area includes roof, concrete driveways, concrete paths, paved and hard surface areas and swimming pools).
+Swimming pools are considered as porous landscaping and calculated similar to grass. - C2 OSD is not required when the proposed impervious area is less than 70% of the site.
+In this case the drainage system can be designed, without OSD, using gravity fed pipes and a silt arrestor pit, before the stormwater is discharged into the receiving system.
+Minor additional impervious areas, up to 5% increase, will not incur an OSD requirement.

-Note: Driveways constructed with gravel, grasscrete or pervious pavers are considered to be impervious for drainage calculation purposes.
+Note: Driveways, courtyards and pathways constructed with gravel, grasscrete or pervious pavers are considered to be impervious for drainage calculation purposes.